amitkaps/empower/_posts/2013-08-10-potential.md

 How to discover True Potential

 She said, "My six year old is quite shy.
 Even if another child is hurting him - he won't say anything.
-Yesterday in school somebody ate his snacks - and he came back home hungry.
+Yesterday in school somebody ate his snacks, and he came back home hungry.
 What do I do?”

 I replied (familiar with this most oft quoted issue), "Ask him questions" "Questions!" retorted mother visibly dismayed, "What kind of questions?”

-For example, I said, "I may ask him after he came home hungry, What did you learn from this experience?"
+For example, I said, "I may ask him after he came home hungry, what did you learn from this experience?"

 Now she was definitely confused, "What do you think he will answer?"